 Is this your year?
 Are you finally ready to “see what else is out there?”

 There is no better time than now!
+Stop procrastinating and get up off your couch.
+The job search is alive and thriving.
+You just need to be ready for it.
+You must be prepared and you must get some insight on the job search market.
 It appears that 2018 is a promising year for job growth, and according to an article posted on The HuffPost’s website — January and February are the busiest months!

 So, what will you need to ensure your job search is successful –yes, of course, a resume–but first, you need to plan and prep!